Aftendo/SatellaZone/README.md

 * Step 2: Launch Nintendo Zone. if you can't, download usapatch.zip and copy the contents to SD:/luma/titles/0004003000008F02/.
 If there isn't the title id, make the folder in the titles folder.
 If you get an error when you connect to it, ignore it.
 * Step 3: Enjoy!

-## What is LocalSatellaZone?
+## What is LocalSatellaZone and why is it there?
-It is the same, but you don't have to make an unsecured hotspot to watch the videos, meaning the videos are stored into the SD Card.
+LocalSatellaZone is like SatellaZone, but instead the videos are stored into the SD Card, and it is because nowadays, people with different phones, laptops, etc can only have a secure hotspot for others to connect.
+For example: iPhone and Windows can only have a secure hotspot, so Android is the only one to make an unsecured hotspot currently.

 ## What are the Title ID's for Nintendo Zone?